 There are three sets of elevators and three sets of escalators at Nationals Park.
-Elevators are located behind section 113 and 134 for access to all levels, and behind Section 120 for Lexus Presidents Club, Stars & Stripes Club and Press Box access.
+Elevators are located behind Sections 113 and 134 for access to all levels, and behind Section 120 for Lexus Presidents Club, Norfolk Southern Club Level and Press Box access.

-The Nationals are committed to providing excellent customer service and are pleased to hear of employees who perform in an exemplary manner.
-If a guest would like to recognize any employees at Nationals Park, they are encouraged to send an e-mail to email@example.com.
+The Nationals are committed to providing excellent customer service and are pleased to hear of Nationals Park team members who perform in an exemplary manner.
+If you would like to recognize any Nationals Park team members, please send an e-mail to email@example.com.

 Entering Nationals Park

-For the safety of everyone at Nationals Park, the Nationals require that all persons entering Nationals Park be searched for prohibited items.
-See GENERAL CONDUCT POLICY (Prohibited Items).
+For the safety of everyone at Nationals Park, MLB and the Nationals require that all persons entering Nationals Park walk through a metal detector or be screened with hand held metal detectors to search for prohibited items.
+See GUEST CONDUCT POLICY (Prohibited Items).
 This includes a thorough inspection of all jackets, coats, packages, bags, backpacks, purses and any other containers brought to any of the Nationals Park entry gates.
-In addition, guests may be randomly selected for security screenings with hand-held metal detectors.

 Family Fun Area

-Children young and old are invited to visit this kids-oriented play arealocated near Center Field Gate, adjacent to the Red Porch Restaurant.
-Here guests will find the Strike Zone and Jungle Gym.
+Children young and old are invited to visit this kids-oriented play area located inside the Right Field Gate, adjacent to the Red Porch Restaurant.
+Here guests will find a jungle gym and other activities.

-NOTE: The following will apply to Jungle Gym activities:
+NOTE: The following applies to Jungle Gym activities: